ScottRadcliff/scottradcliff.github.io/_posts/2018-03-19-how-to-stucture-react-components.md

 <!--more-->

 The trick is to break them down so far, that a [container component has no native HTML code](https://www.ludovf.net/blog/make-small-reactjs-components/).
 Just a series of calls to other components.
 This seems like a good rule of thumb to shoot for.
-Dan Abramov calls these [presentational and container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
-I'm not sure if he created these terms, but I wouldn't be surprised if he did.
+Dan Abramov has a great article on [presentational and container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 And now that I've had some experience with the pain of not breaking them down far enough, I really see the beauty in this.

 Take some info for a meeting for example.